SpyrjaGaldr/path/README.md

 path -fd.

 # find all directories named "src" (or even "SRC"),
-#  starting in the system root directory
+#  starting in the current folder, then from the system root directory
 path src

-# find all directories (starting from the root folder)
+# find all directories (starting from the current folder, then from the root folder)
 #  named "Downloads" (case-sensitive)
 path -c Downloads